johnwcowan/r7rs-work/TimeAdvancedCowan.md

 using the conventions of `round`, `ceiling`, `floor`, or `truncate`.
 This may cause other fields to change their values as well.

+### ISO formatting

+TBD

 ### Comparators

 `date-comparator`

-A comparator suitable for ordering date objects by their underlying instants.
+A comparator suitable for ordering date objects by their underlying time objects.

 `duration-comparator`